 However, as impressive as a bodybuilder Dave was, he is more famous for being the CEO and founder of the online magazine RXmuscle and the supplement company Species Nutrition.
 Additionally, Dave Palumbo is also a contest prep coach who is well known for the ketogenic diets he regularly makes competitors follow.”

-Romano also blames the huge intake of carbohydrates in combination with lack of water and salt, and use of diuretics during competitions as one of the reasons, due to which the gastric emptying is very slow.
+The huge intake of carbohydrates in combination with lack of water and salt, and use of diuretics during competitions as one of the reasons, due to which the gastric emptying is very slow.

-Though I do not agree with Romano on this, because the contest preparation strategies have not changed drastically in the last 4-5 decades.
+Though I do not agree completely on this, because the contest preparation strategies have not changed drastically in the last 4-5 decades.
 The amount of food taken in by the old school bodybuilders was more or less similar, with water and salt depletion to go with.
 But the vacuum pose which the yesteryear bodybuilders glorified is virtually missing.

 The other school of thought on this subject is that stacking insulin and GH causes increased fat storage behind the abdominal wall.
-On the other hand, the theory that with an increase in muscle mass, the abdominal muscle size also grows, is also quite prevalent.
-The thought is that there is not just an increase in mass in the Rectus Abdominis, or “the six-pack”, itself, but also in the muscles that lie underneath it, such as the Transverse Abdominus and the Internal Obliques.
+On the other hand, the theory that with increase in muscle mass, the abdominal muscle size also grows, is also quite prevalent.
+The thought is that there is not just an increase in mass in the Rectus Abdominis, or “the six pack”, itself, but also in the muscles that lie underneath it, such as the Transverse Abdominus and the Internal Obliques.
 This causes the entire midsection to grow and protrude out.

-The most convincing reason still is the abuse of GH, insulin, and IGF.
+The most convincing reason still is the abuse of GH, insulin and IGF.
 This is clearly evident in before and after pics of top bodybuilders, who distorted their guts (and their physique) with massive use of gear.
 Ronnie Coleman & Dorion Yates are two famous names to go with.
 If you look at three holders of the Mr. Olympia title in the 1980s and 1990s, you will see a tremendous rise in muscle mass.
 Lee Haney weighed 110 kg and was 180 cm tall, Yates had 120 kg of weight and was 177 cm tall, and Ronnie Coleman has 138 kilos of ripped mass and 180 cm of height.
 So, belly enlargement may be connected with the need to maintain much bigger muscles than before.

 The biggest relief is that; the Bubble gut is not permanent.
 Once you are off the gear, the gut is likely to get back to normal with time.
-On the other hand, even if we consider the diet-gut health hypothesis correct, the problem is actually real.
+On the other hand, even if we consider the diet-gut hypothesis correct, the problem is actually real.

 So, the overall conclusion for having a Bubble Gut is:

-The old school bodybuilders probably did everything mentioned above, but just not in the dose, it is abused today.
+The old school bodybuilders, probably did everything mentioned above, but just not in the dose, it is abused today.